 Airplanes aren’t the only type of vehicles with a “black box” to help determine the cause of a crash.
 Many trucks also include a black box.
-When seeking compensation for injury or wrongful death in a trucking accident case, the black box can be an essential element in determining what caused the truck driver to crash.
+When seeking compensation for injury or wrongful death in a truck accident case, the black box can be an essential element in determining what caused the truck driver to crash.
 According to the Insurance Institute for Highway Safety, 3,986 people died in large truck crashes in 2016 alone.

 Also known as an electronic control module (ECM), the black box records data about what occurred with a truck before or during an accident.
 Over the years, ECMs have advanced and are now able to record a great deal of information about what is happening with the truck.
 The ECM records include the following data: